 The student will receive information concerning the complete rebuilding of the automobile engine.
 This instruction will include checking guides, and installing rod, main and cam bearings, timing gears and chain, pistons and rings. emphasis is on proficiency in the use of the micrometer to measure wear of cylinders, pistons, and crankshafts.
 This class is structured to provide the student with the background and knowledge to pass the A-1 ASE certification examinations.
-Co-requisite: AMM 201.
-Prerequisite: AMM 111.
+Corequisite: AMM 201.
+Prerequisite: Grade of C or higher in AMM 111.

-AMM 201 Automotive Engines Lab 5 Cree
+AMM 201 Automotive Engines Lab 5 Credits

 The student will receive practical application concerning the complete rebuilding of the automobile engine.
 This instruction will include checking guides, and installing rod, main and cam bearings, timing gears and chain, pistons and rings. emphasis is on proficiency in the use of the micrometer to measure wear of cylinders, pistons, and crankshafts.
 This class is structured to provide the student with the background and knowledge to pass the A-1 ASE certification examinations.
-Co-requisite: AMM 200.
-Prerequisite: AMM 111.
+Corequisite: AMM 200.
+Prerequisite: Grade of C or higher in AMM 111.